dtheofilopoulos/Magnetix/README.md

 # magnetic
-Downloads matching TV Series titles from https://showrss.info/ and automatically queues the torrents to transmission (https://transmissionbt.com/about/).
+Downloads matching TV Series titles from https://showrss.info/ and automatically queues the torrents to transmission RPC (https://transmissionbt.com/about/).

 I tried to write this python script with the most minimal approach to dependencies.
 There is no need to pip install.
 Just download, change permissions to u+w, add TV series titles in series.db, separated by a new line everytime.
 Change settings accordingly to match your setup and run the python script.
 You should be able to collect matching magnet links in torrent.db.
-In order to avoid duplicates, hashes are kept for 1 day (you can change that to whatever suits you better).
+In order to avoid duplicates, hashes are kept for 1 day (you can change that to whatever suits your needs best).

 # Settings